 An ounce of prevention really is worth a pound of cure.
 If automakers’ safety algorithms can alert cities of problematic roadways and officials enact changes, the data can help save lives from traffic accidents.

-Codazen Solutions: Putting Data into Action
+Codazen Solutions: Putting Big Data Analysis into Action

 As sensors in cars become as commonplace as the radio and glove compartment, automakers who want to thrive in our technological world need to adapt the way they build vehicles and provide services.
 By collecting real-world information and analyzing it to create algorithms, automobile manufacturers can develop services that enhance customer experience as well as improve driver and city safety.
 They can also catapult transportation itself into the future with autonomous vehicles.